-The Wastewater Treatment Plant is operated by the Wastewater Division of Public Works.
-The plant treats sanitary sewage according to standards set by the U.S. Environmental Protection Agency and by the state of Colorado.
+The Wastewater Treatment Plant treats sanitary sewage according to standards set by the U.S. Environmental Protection Agency and by the state of Colorado.
 The resulting clean water is then released back into the Uncompahgre River.

 The plant uses an activated sludge process that includes oxidation ditches and clarifiers.
-Through this process, bacteria is used to break down waste matter in the sewage.
-Once the bio-solids are removed, the effluent is treated with ultra violet lights to disinfect the water before it is discharged to the Uncompahgre River.
+Through this process, bacteria are used to break down waste matter in the sewage.
+Once the bio-solids are removed, ultraviolet lights are used to disinfect the water, or effluent, before it is discharged to the Uncompahgre River.

 A major expansion project, completed in 2008, increased the plant's treatment capacity by 50% to 4.32 million gallons per day.
 Prior to the expansion project, the plant's capacity had not been expanded since it was built in 1984.
 A grant from the EPA Wastewater Infrastructure Program funded 55% or $1.9 million of the project cost.

 Tours are available between 9 a.m. and 4 p.m., Tuesday through Thursday.
-Large groups are acceptable upon special request.
+Large groups are scheduled upon special request.